Enter your email address below and subscribe to our newsletter

 Make sure to measure the oil properly.
 Add the oil first and then the egg to ensure accurate measurements.

-The best oils to use for Mayonnaise are grapeseed oil, light sunflower oil, light olive oil, or avocado oil.
-Strong-flavored oils such as canola oil will result in a greasy-tasting mayonnaise.
-If you only have extra virgin olive oil and grapeseed oil, you can use a ratio of 3/4 cup Grapeseed oil and 1/4 cup olive oil.
+The best oils to use for mayonnaise include grapeseed oil, light sunflower oil, light olive oil, or avocado oil.
+Strong-flavored oils, such as canola oil, may result in a greasy-tasting mayonnaise.
+If you only have extra virgin olive oil and grapeseed oil, you can use a ratio of 3/4 cup grapeseed oil to 1/4 cup olive oil.
+Some people prefer to add the oil gradually; however, this may overwhelm the egg and cause the mixture to separate.
+It’s best to add all the grapeseed oil and other ingredients to the immersion blender container and then blend from the bottom up.
+This foolproof method works every time because the immersion blender creates a vortex.

-How to Store the Homemade Mayo?
+How to Store Homemade Mayo?

 What can you eat Mayonnaise with?